ctvnjhnrmmlp/meta-bounties/README.md

 ## Overview

-Bounties/Earn is a decentralized application (dApp) designed to help users discover and participate in bounties, grants, tasks, and earning opportunities across multiple blockchain ecosystems.
+Meta Bounties is a decentralized application (dApp) designed to help users discover and participate in bounties, grants, tasks, and earning opportunities across multiple blockchain ecosystems.
 Unlike most platforms that are locked into a single chain, this platform is **chain-agnostic** — starting with **Aptos**, and expanding support for other ecosystems like Ethereum, Solana, and more.

 ## Why Bounties/Earn?